 Oh, and just to confirm, the viewing angles of this prototype are essentially flawless.
 From any point in the room, the colours and blacks remain totally consistent.

 We’ve got to remember that the 75in model we’ve seen first-hand is just a prototype.
-It doesn’t have a model number, a price, speakers, proper connections or a chassis, and it likely won’t be out until at least 2020.
+It doesn’t have a model number, a price, speakers, proper connections or a chassis.